 - Desk top box with active front panel featuring smart CPU for up to two Crystal Vision modules.
 Includes fixed power supply.
 Allows Ethernet connection to a PC

 - 160 Watts power supply for Indigo 2SE frame.
 Requires either one PSU-160i (no redundancy) or two PSU-160i if power supply redundancy is required

 You need a rear module to access your inputs and outputs...

 - Two single slot frame rear modules used together.
 Allows six Clip N Key V221 8G in 2U, three in 1U and one in desk top box.
 Provides relay bypass protection.
 Gives access to two HD/SD inputs with one clip output and one key or second clip output

 Finally - control.
 The most popular method is to use a cut-down version of the MultiLogo Control Software (supplied free on a CD when you buy Clip N Key).
-Alternatively for basic control use board edge switches, the integrated control panel if you've selected one of the 'AE' frames, a web browser running the free VisionWeb Control (included within the frame software), or alternatively order one of the items below...
+For complimentary basic control, use board edge switches, the integrated control panel if you've selected the 1AE-DP frame, the VisionWeb web browser control or our ASCII and JSON protocols.
+Alternatively order one of the items below...

 - 3U Ethernet remote control panel with touch screen